- This topic is empty.

 1.1.
 Function and Benefits

 Calcium is well-known for its role in building and maintaining strong bones and teeth.
 It is also crucial for nerve transmission, muscle contraction, and blood clotting.
-Adequate calcium intake helps prevent osteoporosis and supports cardiovascular health.
+Adequate calcium intake helps prevent osteoporosis and supports cardiovascular health.1.2.
+Dietary Sources

 – Dairy Products: Milk, cheese, and yogurt are excellent sources of calcium.